 Pride Month collection by ASOS and GLAAD

-All net profits will be donated to GLAAD (Gay & Lesbian Alliance Against Defamation), an American non-governmental media monitoring organisation founded by LGBT+ people in the media.
+All net profits will be donated to GLAAD (Gay & Lesbian Alliance Against Defamation), an American non-governmental media monitoring organisation founded by LGBTQ+ people in the media.

 ASOS is also a sponsor of Los Angeles Pride this year, and will have a float in the parade on 9 June.